Dr Clare Thorpe (she/her)

 -

-I teach materials corrosion chemistry to 3rd year materials students in MAT 373 - Surface degradation and protection.
-In addition, I supervise undergraduate and postgraduate final year research projects and assist on the 2nd year MAT214/2930 Research Perspectives.
+I teach materials corrosion chemistry to 3rd year material science students (MAT373 - Surface degradation and protection).
+In addition, I supervise undergraduate and postgraduate final year research projects, assist on the 2nd year Research Perspectives module (MAT214/2930), act as an academic tutor and contribute to Postgraduate teaching of the NTEC and SATURN CDT programs.

 - Professional activities and memberships